Table of Contents

 TypeScript is JavaScript with a big update!
 By adding a robust type system to JavaScript, TypeScript can help you eliminate entire categories of errors at runtime.
 In best book for typescript, you will learn how to build robust applications through hands-on examples and hands-on projects under the expert guidance of seasoned web developers Yakov Fain and Anton Moiseev.

 Safe writing can eliminate almost all errors caused by unexpected data values.
-With TypeScript, an improved version of JavaScript, you can specify types and write annotations to make your code easier to read and less likely to crash at run time.
+With TypeScript, an improved version of JavaScript, you can specify type annotations to make your code easier to read and less likely to crash at run time.
 And because the core of TypeScript is standard JavaScript, it works in all major browsers and can be used with frameworks like Angular, Vue, and React.

 TypeScript quickly teaches you how to take advantage of type in standalone and browser-based applications.
 In this how-to guide, you’ll create a fascinating blockchain service application that guides you through a variety of type-sensitive programming techniques.
 As you progress, you will also learn valuable techniques for object-oriented programming with classes, interfaces, and advanced features like decorators and conditional types.